 New Release: Schwimmende Elefanten – enja records 2018

-The journey to bass player Holger Scheidt ́s fourth album as composer and band leader started with a particularly resounding dream: “While diving I spot a group of swimming elephants above me in the diffuse day light“ These animals, usually empowered by gravity, find themselves stripped of their special force by the alien element of water.
-Yet with respect to their will and ability to survive they are equal to their human under-water-companion.
+The journey to bass player Holger Scheidt ́s fourth album as composer and band leader started with a particularly resounding dream: “While diving I spot a group of swimming elephants above me in the diffuse day light“ These animals, usually empowered by gravity, find themselves stripped of their special force by the alien element of water and with respect to their will and ability to survive they are equal to their human under-water-companion.
 This dream and this image stuck with Scheidt and led him to compose nine extraordinary pieces of music, which are supposed to capture the interplay of gravity and upswing, of physical presence and dancing transparence.

 For this new music he chose the format of a quartet: three voices, trumpet, tenor saxophone and bass, plus drums.
 Hence, the respective instruments are presented with a particular weight as much as the challenge to create a richness of sound on the basis of generally 3 voices.
 Scheidt ́s „three dimensional“ voice leading allows every indiviual note to develop an impressive effect of space and facilitates an extraordinary differentation of actually rather dense and contentious compositions, which results in a somewhat paradox lightness – just like that of the swimming giants.